sarmadgulzar/beginning-django/README.md

 ## Installation:

 I'll assume that you have [Python](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed on your system and they are added to your PATH variable.
-Latest version of Django is `3.0.2` at the time of writing this tutorial and that's the one we are going to use.
+The latest version of Django is `3.0.2` at the time of writing this tutorial and that's the one we are going to use.

 To install Django, write this command in your terminal/prompt:
 ```